hunter-volkman/yoobic-utils/README.md

 # YOOBIC Development Tools

-Development and testing tools for YOOBIC Public API.
+Development and testing tools for YOOBIC Public API (via Pret IT).

 ## Overview

-This repository contains the development tools needed to build, test, and debug the YOOBIC Public API.
+This repository contains the development tools needed to build, test, and debug the YOOBIC Public API (via Pret IT).

 ## Project Structure